yoonheeh/ATMcontroller/README.md

 No additional packages are use with this project.

 ## Run
-`python3 controller.py`
-Run this command on your terminal to run ATM Controller.
+Enter `python3 controller.py` on your terminal to run ATM Controller.
 Press `ctrl + c` to exit the program.

 ## Test